madpiano/2019-432/slides/class23/README.md

 3. Your project portfolio is due on 2019-05-07 at 2 PM, regardless of when your presentation is scheduled.

 ## More to come.

+## And, finally - I'm in a show April 26 - May 18

+The [details are here](https://github.com/THOMASELOVE/theater).
+Please don't feel any obligation to attend, but come if you'd like to.
+Thanks.